-This talk will feature perspectives from leaders in the EPIC community who have grown teams and hired novice and experienced researchers.
-It will unpack everything from what to call yourself and best ways to find relevant job postings, to the kinds of things that are most important to feature as you “market” yourself.
+This panels discussion offers perspectives from leaders in the EPIC community who have grown teams and hired novice and experienced researchers.
+They address topics from what to call yourself and best ways to find relevant jobs, to the kinds of things that are most important to feature as you “market” yourself.

 NOTE: This is not a recruiting session, and the presenters do not discuss specific opportunities at their own organizations.

 ELIZABETH CHURCHILL is a Director of User Experience at Google.
 She has built research groups and led research in a number of well-known companies, including as Director of Human Computer Interaction at eBay Research Labs, Principal Research Scientist and Research Manager at Yahoo!, and Senior Scientist at PARC and Fuji Xerox’s Research lab.
 Elizabeth has more than 50 patents granted or pending, 5 co-edited and 2 co-authored books (Foundations for Designing User Centered Systems and Designing with Data), and over 150 publications in theoretical and applied psychology, cognitive science, human-computer interaction, mobile and ubiquitous computing, computer mediated communication, and social media.
 She presented a paper at the first EPIC conference and has made many important contributions since.
 Elizabeth is also Secretary/Treasurer, Vice President Elect, and Distinguished Scientist and Distinguished Speaker of the ACM.
 She holds a BSc in experimental psychology, an MSc in knowledge-based systems from the University of Sussex, and a PhD in cognitive science from the University of Cambridge.